timwis/starter/_posts/2015-08-04-something-else.md

 tags:
   - apples
 text:
+  - now right
   - this is
-  - now right
-textarea: something is here
+textarea: null
 raw: test
 something: test
 button: true
 ---

 ## A New Post